hermanlintvelt/aws-java-serverless/aws-sdk-2/expenses-5/README.md

 We need to parse our request object to get hold of the body.
 We can also use fields like `resource`, `headers`, `httpMethod` etc if we want to determine the handler's behaviour based on those parameters (e.g. you could implement a handler that behaves differently based on httpMethod, or that checks the request to determine authorized identity, etc)

+### Adding support for request parameters
+Let us look at two approaches for reading the request body.

 #### Reading the request body
 We can parse the request body as a string, but that is cumbersome.
 Better to use our Jackson ObjectMapper to convert the body to an object.